Bansen Tanaka (1912-1988) was a 9th dan Aikikai Aikido master and one of the pre-war student of aikido founder Morihei Ueshiba O'Sensei.

 He accompanied Ueshiba to Iwama for several weeks, where he trained 4 times a day.
 This was during the construction of the Osaka Aikikai Dojo, which had the nameplate 'Ueshiba Morihei', which pleased O'Sensei.

-By the time he returned from training in Iwama the building had already been completed.
-After the opening ceremony in early 1952, O'Sensei stayed and taught for about 18 months.
+By the time he had returned home from training in Iwama the building had already been completed.
+After the opening ceremony in early 1952, Master Morihei Ueshiba O-Sensei stayed and taught there for 18 months.

 Since his wife was in Tokyo he often returned home during this period.

 Aikido Success Blueprint shows you how to speed up your learning curve.
-It is a massive 7 ebook and 2 video gold-mine of unique knowledge!
+It is a massive 2 ebooks, video, and audio gold-mine of unique knowledge!

 Around 1960 the number of students began to increase rapidly.
 Including school clubs he had about 48 dojos, many of them in Kyoto.
 Tanaka didn't teach at all of them and had trained instructors.